stellargraph/stellargraph/README.md

 #### Data preparation ####

-# load data into pandas dataframes
+# load data into Pandas DataFrames, e.g. from CSV files or a database
 nodes, edges, targets = load_my_data()

 # Use scikit-learn to compute training and test sets